ophub/amlogic-s9xxx-armbian/documents/README.md

 armbian-config >> Network >> BT: Discover and connect Bluetooth devices
 ```

-You can also install it using commands in the terminal:
+Bluetooth can also be managed via terminal commands:

 ```shell
 # Check the Bluetooth service running status